damarx42/filesurf/README.md

 Use the `-k` flag for "insecure" mode to accept the self-generated cert.

+Alternatively, a minimalistic upload web UI is offered under `/upload-ui`

 ## Building

 A ready to use binary can be found under **Releases**.